Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 One of the things I love most about living in Italy is being able to discover amazing cities that many tourists don’t get a chance to.
 Ravenna is a great example of a destination that will make you see Italy differently, as most people don’t consider the Byzantine influence here and all it offers visitors.
 There are many things to see in Ravenna for every kind of traveller.

-From the stunning mosaics, its literary legacy and a laid-back vibe with a side of nature, Ravenna has a lot to offer.
 Plan to stay at least two full days.
 Three is better.
-Give yourself time to see the major sites without rushing, to bike to the coast, to linger over a long lunch, to stumble onto smaller churches and quiet corners that don’t make the guidebooks.
+Give yourself time to see the major sites without rushing, to bike to the coast, to linger over lunch and stumble onto smaller churches and quiet corners that don’t make the guidebooks.

 picture yourself in ravenna